 On October 24, 2013, the United States Food and Drug Administration began an inspection of the Añasco facility.
 At the end of the inspection on November 26, 2013, the FDA issued a new Form 483 with six additional observations relating to Corrective and Preventative Action ("CAPA"), quality system procedures and instructions, procedures pertaining to complaints, procedures pertaining to checking and maintaining equipment, procedures for finished device acceptance and procedures to prevent contamination of equipment or products.
 These observations did not impact our ability to manufacture and sell product.
 On March 4, 2014 we met with the FDA Office of Compliance, San Juan, Puerto Rico District to discuss the Corrective Action and remediation plan at the Añasco, Puerto Rico facility.
-We had committed to several corporate-wide corrections and additional site corrections and will continue to complete these within the timeframes provided to the FDA in order to remediate the observations that the FDA has made.
+We committed to several corporate-wide corrections and additional site corrections and will continue to complete these within the timeframes provided to the FDA in order to remediate the observations that the FDA has made.

 Over the past several years we have undertaken significant efforts to remediate the observations that the FDA has made and have been working on improving and revising our quality systems.
-During the three months ended March 31, 2014 and 2013, we incurred \$0.1 million and \$2.1 million in remediation activities expenses, respectively, consisting of consulting expenses and other work activities required to complete our remediation activities, and we expect to incur similar types of expenses during 2014, albeit at lower spending levels compared to 2013.
+Our remediation activity expenses during the three and six months ended June 30, 2014 were \$0.2 million and \$0.4 million, respectively, and during the three and six months ended June 30, 2013, were \$3.0 million and \$5.1 million, respectively.
+These costs consist of consulting expenses and other work activities required to complete our remediation activities, and we expect to incur similar types of expenses during 2014, albeit at lower spending levels compared to 2013.
 We will provide periodic status reports to the FDA and work cooperatively with the agency to resolve any outstanding issues.